San Francisco 49ers: Arizona Cardinals

 Though the 49ers and Cardinals initially met in 1951 and would meet occasionally until 2000, this would not develop into a full-fledged rivalry until both teams were placed in the NFC West division in 2002.
-Longtime-Quarterback Steve Young suffered a career-ending concussion in a game against the Cardinals on September 27, 1999, after taking a brutal hit from Arizona cornerback Aeneas Williams.
-While still a close rivalry in wins; it is often lopsided on both ends.
+Long-time quarterback Steve Young suffered a career-ending concussion in a game against the Cardinals on September 27, 1999, after taking a brutal hit from Arizona cornerback Aeneas Williams.
+While still a close rivalry in terms of overall total number of wins and record, there are periods or streaks that make the rivalry appear lopsided on both ends.
 After the 49ers won nine of ten meetings between 2009 and 2013, the Cardinals won eight straight meetings between 2014 and 2018.
 San Francisco currently leads the series 36–31.

 The two teams have yet to meet in the playoffs.

 Conference

 Green Bay Packers

 The Green Bay Packers rivalry emerged in the mid-1990s when the Packers upset the 49ers in the 1995 NFC Divisional game at Candlestick Park, ending any chance of a Super Bowl repeat.
 From that point, the Packers beat the 49ers four more times including two post-season games.
 San Francisco was finally able to exact revenge in the 1998 NFC Wild Card round, a game that is remembered for a 25-yard game-winning touchdown reception by Terrell Owens off a Steve Young pass (referred to by some as "The Catch II"), lifting the 49ers over the Packers 30–27.
 Since that game, the Packers had beaten the 49ers eight straight times including once in the 2001 post-season, a streak that came to an end in the 2012 season when the 49ers beat the Packers in Lambeau Field week 1 for the first time since 1990, and again in the NFC Divisional game that same season.
-In the 2019 season the 49ers and Packers met in the 2020 NFC Championship game at Levi's Stadium where the 49ers won 37–20, but went on to lose Super Bowl LIV to the Kansas City Chiefs.
+In the 2019 season the 49ers and Packers met in the 2020 NFC Championship Game at Levi's Stadium.
+The 49ers won 37–20, but went on to lose Super Bowl LIV to the Kansas City Chiefs.
 The Packers also proceeded to lose to the 49ers in the Divisional Round in the 2021–2022 season.
 The 49ers trail the all-time series with a record of 34–39–1, though San Francisco holds a 6–4 lead in the postseason, winning the last five meetings.